Xylitol – Coppell, TX

 Minimizing the Risk for Cavities

 Finding ways to help prevent cavities from forming isn’t always easy.
 If your children are like most others, they would rather spend time playing outside or catching up with friends than taking care of their oral health.
 Unfortunately, if you want to avoid paying for costly treatments and keep them from feeling embarrassed by their smile, it is necessary to not only bring them in for six-month dental checkups and cleanings but also ensure they are practicing good oral habits at home.
-If cavities are a real concern, Dr. Rozas and her team may suggest xylitol, which is commonly found in chewing gum as well as fruits and vegetables.
+If cavities are a real concern, Dr. Rozas and her team may suggest xylitol for our Coppell, TX pediatric dental patients.
+Xylitol is a natural ingredient commonly found in chewing gum as well as fruits and vegetables.
 Contact us today to learn more about how this natural solution can benefit your child’s smile.

 What is Xylitol?